quintonn/QBic/README.md

 Not only did I make this framework create the UI for me, but it also adds a number of commonly used [features](#Features).

 One of my main goals was to allow **a single developer** to build a relatively large and complex system.
-And I believe QBic has achieved that.
+And I believe qBic has achieved that.

 # Features
-Any **QBic Application** will get all of the following features out of the box, without having to write any extra code:
+Any **qBic Application** will get all of the following features out of the box, without having to write any extra code:
 1. Database synchronization, using NHibernate
 2. Auditing
 3. User repository